published 9TH December 2022

 Kaitlin Williams is currently studying skin disease at the Garza Lab to complete her PhD.
 Her work in the laboratory, however, goes beyond her academic research.
 As the Green Labs Intern, Williams is influencing sustainability in the laboratory environment– one of the most energy intensive spaces on campus.

-In her first year as an intern for the Office of Sustainability, Williams is a member of the Research and Operations team.
-Her focus will be on bolstering the Green Labs initiative by creating informational flyers, building up the program’s Listserv, and overall increasing education and awareness of the initiative.
+Williams is a member of the Research and Operations team within the Office of Sustainability.
+She focuses on bolstering the Green Labs initiative by creating informational flyers, building up the program’s Listserv, and increasing education and awareness of the initiative.

 Kaitlin’s Work